Ingest your first CTI report¶

 - Chunked ingestion --

-remember_report()split the report and ran two-phase extraction on each chunk - Fact extraction -- The LLM identified 5 high-importance facts and scored them
+remember_report()split the report and ran two-phase LLM extraction on each chunk - Fact extraction -- The LLM identified 5 high-importance facts and scored them

 - STIX entity creation -- The knowledge graph now has

-threat-actor:APT28,tool:cobalt strike,vulnerability:CVE-2024-1111, andasset:energy sectorwith inferred relationships - Semantic recall --
+actor:apt28,tool:cobalt-strike,cve:CVE-2024-1111, andasset:energy sectorwith inferred relationships - Relationship query --

-Next Steps¶
+Next steps¶

-- API Reference: MemoryManager
+- API reference: MemoryManager

-Recall intel -- Use mm.recall(query, domain="cti", k=10).
+Recall intel -- mm.recall(query, domain="cti", k=10).
 Returns List[MemoryNote] ranked by blended vector + graph score.
-The intent classifier automatically adjusts retrieval weights.
-Superseded notes are excluded by default.
-For entity-specific lookup, use mm.recall_entity(entity_type, entity_value) where entity_type is one of: cve, actor, tool, campaign, sector.
-Shortcut methods: mm.recall_cve("CVE-2024-1111"), mm.recall_actor("apt28"), mm.recall_tool("cobalt strike").
+Superseded notes excluded by default.
+For entity-specific lookup: mm.recall_entity(entity_type, entity_value) where entity_type is one of cve, actor, tool, campaign, sector.
+Shortcuts: mm.recall_cve("CVE-2024-1111"), mm.recall_actor("apt28"), mm.recall_tool("cobalt-strike").

-MemoryNote fields -- Each note has: id (str), content.raw (str), semantic.keywords (list), semantic.entities (list), metadata.domain (str), metadata.tier (str, A/B/C), metadata.importance (int, 1-10), metadata.confidence (float), links.superseded_by (optional str), links.supersedes (list).
+MemoryNote fields -- id (str), content.raw (str), semantic.keywords (list), semantic.entities (list), metadata.domain (str), metadata.tier (str, A/B/C), metadata.importance (int 1-10), metadata.confidence (float), links.superseded_by (optional str), links.supersedes (list).